<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=3003101069777853&amp;ev=PageView&amp;noscript=1">

 A blessing because the money could be life changing for you and your family and a burden because it imposes a certain responsibility on you to use it wisely and not simply squander it.

-A financial planner can help you decide how to handle the money in the short term as well as devise a long-term financial plan that takes all of your assets and obligations into consideration.
+A financial planner can help you decide how to handle the money in the short term as well as devise a long-term financial plan that takes all your assets and obligations into consideration.

 That arrangement is intended to eliminate any conflicts of interest on the planner's part.